awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

   do-not-delete-rds-custom-db-DB_resource_id-6-digit_UUID-dg
   ```

   Don't change the password, because this might put your read replica outside the support perimeter\.
-For more information, see [Responding to an unsupported configuration](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.
+For more information, see [RDS Custom support perimeter and unsupported configurations](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.
 + While RDS Custom is creating a read replica, RDS Custom automation temporarily pauses the cleanup of redo logs\.
 It does this so that these logs can be applied to the new read replica when it's available\.
 + RDS Custom detects instance role changes upon manual failover, such as FSFO, for read replicas managed by RDS Custom, but not for external read replicas\.